pensjonatus/flash-fiction/blog/the-lady-who-drops-leaves.md

 ---
-title: 'The Lady Who Drops Leaves'
+title: The Lady Who Drops Leaves
 date: '2015-11-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My mom was a special woman.
 Other moms attended bake sales and prepared lunch